tillmzw/cos/content/posts/32-van-richten.md

 ## The Aftermath of the Battle at Argynvosthold

-The party overlooks the aftermath of the battle. {{% mdred Yaroslav %}} is KO.
+The party overlooks the aftermath of the battle. {{% mdref Yaroslav %}} is KO.
 Regaining consciousness, he thanks the morning lord.

 Thaddeus appeared to be dead.
 But he holds on to life.
 Somehow.